splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 - .NET 6.0 and higher on Windows and Linux
 - .NET Framework 4.6.2 and higher on Windows

-.. note:: CentOS and Red Hat Enterprise version 7 to 8 are not supported.

 .. _supported-dotnet-otel-libraries:

 Supported libraries
 =================================================

-The Splunk Distribution of OpenTelemetry .NET instruments the following libraries:
+The Splunk Distribution of OpenTelemetry .NET instruments the following libraries.

+.. caution:: This is a beta distribution.
+Use it for evaluation purposes only.
+Don't use it in production environments.
+Some features might have restrictions, limited stability, or might change in next versions.
+Limited support is provided on best-effort basis.

 Traces instrumentations
 ---------------------------------